How Low-Code and No-Code Are Changing Custom Development

 Step 1 — Only use it for non-core features

-Low-code works best for support tasks like admin panels, internal tools, or simple dashboards where flexibility isn’t critical.
+Low-code works best for support tasks like admin panels, internal tools, or simple dashboards where flexibility isn’t critical, while custom product development is usually the better path for features that need stronger customization and long-term control.

 Keeping it away from core business logic protects your product from future rewrites and gives you full control where it actually matters.